thompson318/emap/docs/dev/features/waveform_hf_data.md

 ## Config options added

 Core:
-  - `core.waveform.retention_hours` periodically delete data more than this many hours old
+  - `core.waveform.retention_hours` periodically delete data that is more than this many hours older than the newest piece of waveform data.
-  - `core.waveform.is_non_current_test_data` for testing only - when deciding which data to delete/retain, if set to true, then treat the "now" point as the most recent observation date in the waveform table, rather than the actual current time.
-Purpose is to avoid test data getting immediately deleted because it's too old, which could happen if we have a fixed set of test data with observation dates way in the past.

 Waveform Generator:
   - `waveform.hl7.send_host`, `waveform.hl7.send_port` - the host and port to send the generated data to